hd-code/chameleon-chess-logic/docs/api.md

 So, this type is used for both cases: field colors and player colors.

-### IGameState
+### IGame

 This is the most important type.
 It describes the current situation on the game board.
-Each time a player has made move, a new IGameState is generated, containing the updated board situation.
+Each time a player has made move, a new IGame is generated, containing the updated board situation.

 It is an object containing the following properties:
 - limits: specifies which fields of the board still belong to the game.
 [Type ILimits](#ilimits)